andis-spr/fzf-bookmarks/README.md

 scoop install busybox lua fzf
 ```

+---

 If you want a truly portable Windows package, you can get the dependencies from here:

 - <a href="https://sourceforge.net/projects/luabinaries/files/5.4.0/Tools%20Executables/">`lua`</a>, <a href="https://github.com/junegunn/fzf-bin/releases">`fzf`</a>
 - `printf`, `sed`, `awk`, `cat` can be extracted either from <a href="https://frippery.org/busybox/">`busybox`</a> or GNU <a href="http://gnuwin32.sourceforge.net/packages/coreutils.htm">`coreutils`</a> + <a href="http://gnuwin32.sourceforge.net/packages/gawk.htm">`gawk`</a> packages.

-Just put them in the right `dependencies-win/*` directories.
+And put them in the right `dependencies-win/*` directories.

 ## License